yumutian20020315/INFO448-ComplexKotlin/README.md

 FIZZBUZZ goes like this: For any sequence of numbers (such as 1 to 15), any number that is divisible by 3 returns "FIZZ", and any number divisible by 5 returns "BUZZ".
 Numbers which are divisible by both 3 and 5 return "FIZZBUZZ".

 Use the `map` function to transform the range of numbers into an list of strings (either "FIZZ", "BUZZ" or the empty string ""), and then use `fold` to combine them all down into a single String.
-The end result should be "FIZZBUZZFIZZFIZZBUZZFIZZFIZZBUZZ".
+The end result should be "FIZZBUZZFIZZFIZZBUZZFIZZFIZZBUZZ" (FIZZ (3) + BUZZ (5) + FIZZ (6) + FIZZ (9) + BUZZ (10) + FIZZ (12) + FIZZBUZZ (15)).

 You need to define all this in a lambda value, called `fizzbuzz`, that I can call from the tests.
-Be prepared to support *any* range of numbers from 0 to 15 (0 to 1, 0 to 0, 4 to 12, and so on).
+Be prepared to support *any* range of numbers from 1 to 15 (1 to 2, 1 to 1, 4 to 12, and so on).
 You need not worry about negative numbers, or numbers greater than 15 (but it shouldn't be too hard to figure out how to do FIZZBUZZ for any number).

 > In addition to teaching you FizzBuzz (which really is used a lot in programmer interviews, I'm not making that up), this is an exercise in understanding how `map` and `fold` work, as they are commonly used in Kotlin code.
 Both come in a triad along with `filter`, and these three functions are the cornerstone library set of "functional programming".
 You are free to use `filter` as well, if you so choose, but you do not need to in order to pass the tests.
 This exercise also reinforces your comfort level with lambda and block syntax.

+***Extra Credit:*** Write new tests in `src/test/kotlin/edu/uw/complexkotlin/LibraryTest.kt` to test your FizzBuzz out to 50 and 100, then make your implementation work for it.
+(Let the TA know when you submit the assignment that you've done this so they can look for it.)

+***Extra Credit:*** Introduce DOH!
+When the number is evenly divisible by 7, return DOH!
+Write some tests to test for this.
+(Again, let the TA know when you submit the assignment that you've done this.)

+***Extra Credit (2 pts):*** Create a function that builds a fizzbuzz function.
+Create a new function, `fizzbuzzgen`, that takes a map of divisors and strings to print (as in, a `mapOf(3 to "FIZZ",5 to "BUZZ")`) as a parameter, and returns a lambda function that does the fizzbuzz algorithm.
+Then write some tests that test your new implementation.
+This is worth 2 points!
+(Again, let the TA know when you submit the assignment that you've done this.)

 ### Use `process`
 In the second section, your job is to use the `process` function defined in the code to generate strings.
 The process function takes a parameter and a block of code.
-Your job is to write the lambdas `r1` and `r2` to call `process` such that the tests for r1 and r2 pass.
+Your job is to write the lambdas `r1` and `r2` to call `process` such that the tests for `r1` and `r2` pass.

 > This is an exercise in getting the "block syntax" correct, as well as more practice around lambdas.
 If it's not becoming clear, the use of anonymous functions, lambdas, and block syntax is really important in Kotlin and other languages, and it's incredibly useful to be able to understand and use.
-Lambdas open up a whole new world of capability in code design, and you need to know it.
+Lambdas open up a whole new world of capability in code design.
+To my mind, this means you need to know it.

 ### Ho, Socrates!
 In the third section, you are to create an `enum` class called `Philosopher`.
 This is going to be a peculiar use of `enum`, however, as we are going to model a very simple state machine: that of the classic Greek philosopher.